mbsantiago/soundevent/README.md

 # soundevent

+> **Warning**
+> This package is under active development use with caution.
+> However, most of the data definitions are not expected to change.
+> Will be adding data loading/exporting and prediction evaluation functions soon.

 `soundevent` is an open-source Python package that aims to support the computational biocoustic community in developing well-tested, coherent, and standardized software tools for bioacoustic analysis.
 The main goal of the